-I set up a template for each part of each entry I had to write and made folders for each entry, in a folder I named, well, I really shouldn’t say what I named it.
+I set up a template for each part of each entry I had to write and made folders for them, named, well, I really shouldn’t say what I named them.
 I had a student who could push buttons to videotape my classes.
 I read the prompts for each entry and answered them as best I could.
 I said vocabulary words under my breath – words I hadn’t realized I knew.
 I revised, described my lessons and videos, I analyzed each lesson at the atomic level, and then reflected until I felt like a giant concave mirror, knowing even then that this would be the best professional learning I’d ever have.

-Beginning on November 1, I went home daily at lunch for a few days to check for a package.
+Beginning on November 1, I went home daily at lunch to check for a package.
 Nothing.
-A few more days.
-Still nothing.
+A few more days; still nothing.
 I decided not to bother going home anymore.
 Obviously this whole thing was some kind of horrible hoax.
 All that writing experience would serve me well as I would most likely be filing reports and claims with the BBB.
 The day I stopped checking for packages, my chemistry classes were doing the Water of Hydration lab.
 Odd, how I still remember that.
-A student office TA appeared at my door near the end of 5th period with a flat FedEx box.
+A student office aide appeared at my door near the end of 5th period, carrying a flat FedEx box.
 I looked at the sender – NBPTS.
-My fingers trembled and I thought how I would no doubt have to call 1-800-22TEACH once again and ask for an explanation as to why I did not get a certificate.
+My fingers trembled and I thought how I would no doubt have to call 1-800-22TEACH (again) and ask for an explanation as to why I did not get a certificate.
 I had sent in damn good stuff.

 Tom was not so fortunate.
 He needed to submit twice more as what we now know as an advanced candidate, but he finally certified.
 Those times, I read his entries and offered feedback.
 He was an excellent teacher, but had difficulty simply writing to the prompts.

+Since then, I’ve had the privilege of facilitating dozens of successful candidates in Ohio, Pennsylvania, Washington, and Oregon.
+I know that I learn at least as much from each candidate as he or she does from me.
 In November 2007, I got word that my renewal Profile of Professional Growth earned renewed status.
-All that I learned and all that I continue to learn, largely as a result of the National Board process, continues to be the most important professional growth I’ve ever undertaken.
+All that I learned and all that I continue to learn, largely as a result of the National Board process, continues to be the most organic and impactful professional learning I’ve ever undertaken.
 Candidates, take heart.
 Fellow NBCT’s, congratulations.